The nose of the mezcal reaches me, its earhty…and smoky…but not overwelmingly so – in a pleasant way it invites you to take a sip.

 CREMA DE MEZCAL

-This one is my favorite, it`s hands down outstanding with a full creamy flavour and a hint of smoke lingering in the background and which grows on you slowly rather than attack you.
-I spent the last night in New York sitting on a rooftop terrace under the stars sharing a bottle of this awesome mezcal with a good friend and so i have fond memories linked with it as well.
-Its so easy to sip it, its so smooth.
+This one is my favorite, it`s hands down outstanding with a full creamy flavour and a hint of smoke lingering in the background and which slowly grows on you.
+I spent the entire last night in New York sitting on a rooftop terrace under the stars sharing a bottle of this awesome mezcal with a good friend and so I have fond memories linked with it as well.
+Its so easy to sip it….
 According to Del Maguey this mezcal is made “for women only – and a few strong men”.

 Its made in Oaxaca and is a combination of Miel de Maguey (unfermented syrup of the roast agave) and Mezcal San Luis del Rio.
-I cannot enough recommend this one and preferably sipped please..
+I cannot enough recommend this one.

 SAN LUIS DEL RIO